DIY Portable Water Tank For RV Boondocking Using Gravity Fill Camping Water Container VIDEO

 Where To Get Water When Boondocking

-BUT, if we are camping for an especially long extended period of time, we leave our travel trailer set in place and drive to an RV park, campground or gas station that provides services for dumping of waste and refilling of drinking water.
+As we mentioned in the video, we fill our 35 gallon portable camping water container at home and transport it to our boondocking site.
+But, if we are camping for an especially long extended period of time, we leave our travel trailer set in place and drive to an RV park, campground or gas station that provides services for dumping of waste and refilling of drinking water.
+Then, we head back to our remote campsite with an empty portable waste tank and filled portable water containers.

 When it comes to boondocking, the gray water and black water tanks cause other issues.
 We use RV portable waste holding tank accessories which we will discuss in detail in another post.

 As we mentioned in the video, here is the link to our Portable Solar Panels For RV Camping VIDEO and blog post.
+We use our portable camping water container when we are boondocking (which is about 99% of the time for us LOL).

 Learn more about it in our Boondocking: How And Where To Go Dispersed Camping post.